What is a Java ClassLoader?

 How the very first class loaded?

-Class loaders are hierarchical.
-The initial class is loaded with the help of public static main() method declared in your class.
-All the subsequently loaded classes are loaded by the classes, which are already loaded and running.Classloader hierarchy
+Class loaders in Java follow a hierarchical structure.
+The initial class is loaded through the assistance of the public static main() method declared in your class.
+Once the initial class is loaded and executed, subsequent classes are loaded by the classes that are already loaded and running within the program.

 - Use different versions of an API library (e.g. an XML parser) in parallel